 Edyth Deacon had been engaged to marry banker George Lee Peabody, who died in February of 1911.
 She was the sister of Gladys Deacon, who later would become the Duchess of Marlborough, second wife of the Ninth Duke of Marlborough, Charles Richard John Spencer Churchill (first cousin of Winston Churchill), and of Dorothy Deacon, who later would become Princess Radziwell, wife of Prince Radziwell of Poland, and then Countess Palffy, wife of Count Francis Palffy of Hungary.

-Edyth Deacon had moved from 431 Beacon by the 1914-1915 season.
-In November of 1916, she married to attorney Henry Gunther Gray; after their marriage, they lived in New York City.
+Edyth Deacon had moved from 431 Beacon by the 1914-1915 winter season.
+By the 1915-1916 season, she was living in an apartment at the Abbotsford, 186 Commonwealth.
+In November of 1916, she married attorney Henry Gunther Gray; after their marriage, they lived in New York City.

 431 Beacon was not listed in the 1915 Blue Book.